 As inspirational as the well-known story is, it is sadly, almost certainly a myth.
 It was invented in 1800 by one of Washington’s early biographers, Mason Locke Weems, who was attempting to imbue George Washington with noble qualities.

 Still, it makes a good bedtime story for kids.
-After you have enjoyed the poem, please scroll down a little further for more facts (and a video) about the great man.
+After you have enjoyed the poem, please scroll down a little further for more facts about the great man.

 Little George Washington was a good boy